web3/web3.js/README.md

 ```

 Then include `dist/web3.js` in your html file.
-This will expose the `Web3` object on the window object.
+This will expose `Web3` on the window object.

 ## Usage